 👪 Where to stay in Reykjavik with the family?

-I hope you found this post useful and maybe you already found the ideal hotel for your preferences and budget from my recommendations above, am I right?
-If not, here’s my absolute favorite choices with great reviews and central location:
+I hope you found this post useful and maybe you already found the ideal hotel for your preferences and budget from my recommendations above!
+If not, here are my absolute favorite options that have great reviews and a central location:

-P.S.: Make sure to check out my list of awesome things to do in Reykjavik on a budget – I am sure it will help you to plan your vacation and not to overpay where not needed to!
+P.S.: Make sure to check out my list of awesome things to do in Reykjavik – I am sure it will help you to plan your vacation and not to overpay where not needed to!

 Pin it for later!